Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Preliminary Results

 i.e., the closed-loop behavior is not unique, as different optimal control inputs yield different state trajectories. \end{Example}

 This example motivates a deeper study of the case $BG=0$.
 We will prove in Section~\ref{sec:results} that, under a quadratic strict pre-dissipativity assumption we can guarantee that $BG=0$.
 In the next lemma, we prove that $BG=0$ entails that the solutions of the CGDARE coincide with the solutions of the rDARE.
-We will prove in Section~\ref{sec:results} that quadratic strict pre-dissipativity guarantees, among other properties, that $BG=0$.

 \begin{Lemma} Assume that $BG=0$ and $R_P\succeq0$.
-Then any $P$ solving the CGDARE is a solution of the rDARE and viceversa. \end{Lemma} \begin{pf} We observe that $BG=0$ entails $RG=0$ and $S^\top G=0$, such that for all $\Lambda$ it holds that
+Then any $P$ solving the CGDARE is a solution of the rDARE and vice versa. \end{Lemma} \begin{pf} We observe that $BG=0$ entails $RG=0$ and $S^\top G=0$, such that for all symmetric $\Lambda$ it holds that, from Equation~\eqref{eq:cost_rotation}, we have

 Consequently, for any $\Lambda$ such that $R_\Lambda\succeq 0$ we have

 Because $R_P\succeq0$ for all $P$ solving the CGDARE, then Lemma~\ref{lem:G_dare} entails that $R_P+G\succ0$ solves the rDARE for all $P$ solving the CGDARE.
 Consequently, $R_P+G\succ0$ for all $P$ solving the CGDARE as they also solve the rDARE, then $R_P+G\succ0$ for all $P$ solving the rDARE.
 In turn, this entails that $R_P\succeq0$ for all $P$ solving the rDARE.
 Consequently,~\eqref{eq:rDARE_CGDARE} holds for all $P$ solving the rDARE, which entails that all $P$ solving the rDARE also solve the CGDARE. $ $ \end{pf}